Emerging Technology Reliability Roundtable 2019

 Participants at the ETR-RT 2018 in Austin, Texas

-ETR-RT19 speaker recruitment is actively underway with five participants already confirmed; see their bios below.
+ETR-RT19 speaker recruitment is actively underway with eight participants already confirmed; see their bios below.

 Please check back periodically for program content and confirmed speaker updates.